Installing Steam Workshop Mods and Maps to your Unturned ServerLast updated: 01/27/21

 Do not alter any other part of the config file, the other lines in the config are required for the config file to do it's job correctly.

-When you're finished making edits, click the blue "save" button in the upper right corner.
+When you're finished making edits, click the blue "Save" button in the upper right corner.
+You're all set to start your server up, and it will begin the process of downloading the workshop content.

-When you start your server next time, you will see in the console tab of the control panel that the Steam Workshop mods are being downloaded, and installed automatically.
-If you look, you will see the confirmation message shown below match the 4 Id's added in the picture above.
-Using this method, the game automatically sorts the mods into the correct folders (maps into "Maps", other items into "Content" in the /server/unturned" directory).
+You will see in the Console section of the control panel that the Steam Workshop mods are being downloaded, and installed automatically.
+Using this method, the game automatically sorts the mods into the correct folders (maps into "Maps", other items into "Content" in the

 (the red block is the server IP, which we covered up for this picture)